 Our annual Harry Potter Halloween Feast is a huge highlight of our autumn.
-We usually hold it on a night other than Halloween because it is an event by itself, and leaves us plenty of time for the trick-or-treating and regular festivities of the 31st.
 Here is a rundown of the basics of our feast:

 The Feast Decor: